 Parental fears spike the moment their child becomes a licensed driver.
 First, parents fear the extra cost of another car and driver on their auto insurance policies.
-Soon, parents fear for the safety of their young driver.
-More teens die from driving-related accidents than from any other cause, according to the Centers for Disease Control and Prevention.
+Soon, parents fear for the safety of their young driver, and understandably so—according to the Centers for Disease Control and Prevention, teens die more from driving-related accidents than from any other cause.
 Take steps to protect your young drivers with these smart rules from Molle Toyota.

 Zero tolerance for tickets

 Teens often fail to understand the significance of a ticket.
 Parents should teach them that tickets are more than a simple fine.
 Parents who add their teen driver to their existing policies have already seen their insurance bill go through the roof.
 A young driver with a ticket could make insurance unaffordable, jeopardizing the survival of the entire family.

 A teen-safety study published by the AAA Foundation shows that young drivers have a greater chance of wrecking their cars during their first month of unsupervised driving than during their entire first year on the road.
 Smart rules for teens will limit teen driving time and distance during the first month of their driving experience.

 Smart rules for teen safety will keep teen drivers off the road between the hours of midnight and 6 AM.
 IIHS data show this period as the most deadly based on the percentage of drivers killed on the road: 26% of teenagers’ automotive fatalities occurred during this period in 2009.